maziac/DeZog/README.md

 Nevertheless Cesar (W. M.) also shows how to setup the system under Windows and explains a few features of z80-debug/DeZog so that it is a great advice to get you started.

+# Fork

+The [ZX81 Debugger](https://github.com/andrivet/ZX81-Debugger) by [Sebastien Andrivet](https://github.com/andrivet) is a fork of DeZog that contains a complete development environment for the ZX81.
+I.e. it comes with an integrated Z80 assembler, an integrated ZX81 simulator, syntax highlighting, sample code that you just need to paste to get started and DeZog as a debugging backend.
+So if you're looking for a development program for the ZX81, you should give it a try.
+It's also much easier to set up than DeZog because you don't have any external dependencies.
+If you want to test the capabilities of DeZog without configuring anything, then you should also check it out.